 I had a chat with the farm workers, and was offered to have a taste of fresh sheep’s milk cheese and a mug of žinčica.

 I was curious to see how žinčica was prepared, so they let me have a look inside a traditional cooking hut, where the whey was being heated slowly over a small fire.

-I was told that at temperatures around 85 – 90ºC the whey starts throwing gentle bubbles, which is when the cauldron is taken off the fire and the thick upper layer is scooped away by a large wooden ladle.
-It is then poured into a metal milk can where it cools down, while being stirred gently to make žinčica smoother and creamier. Žinčica is often likened to an ‘elixir of life’ by Slovak cheese experts, as it is a high quality probiotic drink with a wide antimicrobial effect.
-It used to be an everyday food and drink of shepherds and salash workers.
+Žinčica is often likened to an ‘elixir of life’ by Slovak cheese experts, as it is a high quality probiotic drink with a wide antimicrobial effect.
+It used to be an everyday drink of shepherds and salash workers.

 There are quite a few salashes in Liptov and the one in Liptovská Lúžna is definitely worth a visit.
-They move the sheep pens around the village to ensure the best quality of pastures, so you may not find all the sheep in one place, but you can always buy fresh sheep’s milk products at their milk farm shop.
+They move the sheep pens around the village to ensure the best quality of pastures, so you may not find all the sheep in one place, but you can always buy fresh sheep’s milk products at the farm.